wendahere/GoGetter/Journal.md

 ###weekends

-Wen Da visited Mr Paos Workshop to confirm drawings and answer any query that he had.
+Wen Da visited Mr Liow's Workshop to confirm drawings and answer any query that he had.
 Wen Da worked on the NFC Card reader.
 As their code was not updated for 3 years, Wen Da had to fix bugs in their code as it was meant for python 2 and currently we are using python 3.
 Example of fix was print did not had () in python 2 but 3 had.
 The maker misspelled Backdata as ackdata.

 https://github.com/mxgxw/MFRC522-python/blob/52507f18514bd4259c3e34886587ac2f95b13cb4/MFRC522.py